rainmanh/jumpscale_core8/docs/AYS/AYS-Introduction.md

 ### What is a service?

-A service, either local is an abstraction for almost anything:
+A service is an abstraction for almost anything:

 - Simple package i.e `mongodb`
 - Server cluster i.e `mongodb cluster`